Yahnich/yahnich.github.io/README.md

 - Lv15 talents are: Aether Remnant 5s Target Reset (Enemies previously targeted by an Aether Remnant can be targeted again after 5 seconds) / +100 Attack Speed While Resonant Pulse Active
 - Lv20 talents are: 140% Astral Step Crit / Dissimilate Outer Ring
 - Lv25 talents are: First Aether Remnant Attack Applies Void Mark / Casting Astral Step Refreshes Dissimilate

+## Zeus
+- Static Field: Bonus spell damage increased from 200/400/600/800 to 300/600/900/1200
+- Static Field: Bonus attack damage increased from 90/180/270/360 to 120/240/360/480
+- Static Field (Epithet of Areios): Damage to barrier increased from 30% to 60%
+- Arc Lightning (Aspect of Olympios): Bonus spell damage per stack increased from 9/10/11/12% to 9/12/15/18%.
+- Thunderbolt: Ministun duration reduced from 0.35 to 0.15
+- Thunderbolt (Epithet of Brontaios): Bonus attack speed increased from 30/45/60/75 to 30/60/90/120
+- Thunderbolt (Epithet of Olympios): Lightning Cloud damage increased from 15% to 25%
+- Heavenly Jump: Damage targets increased from 1 to 3.
+- Heavenly Jump: Cooldown reduced from 26/22/18/14 to 20/18/16/14
+- Heavenly Jump (Epithet of Brontaios): Cooldown reduction increased from -2 to -4
+- Thundergod's Wrath: Cooldown reduced from 120 to 90/80/70
+- Thundergod's Wrath (Aspect of Areios): Damage to barrier from 75/80/85 to 75/100/125%

 <div align="center">
   <h1>Bosses</h1>